top of page

 Although Siegfried is known as an epic hero he does some un-heroic things which seal the fates of two Queens and their kingdoms.
 Of course, it's a rat-eat-rat world and when her delusions are shattered, Kriemhild knows her best ally is strategy.

-Despite the jealousy between them, the true stars of the Nibelungen story are Kriemhild and Brunhilde.
-Both women emerge in the tale as warriors whose prowess is affected in different ways - one because of love, the other deceit.
+Despite the jealousy between them, two true stars of the Nibelungen story are Kriemhild and Brunhilde.
+Both women emerge in the tale as warriors whose prowess is affected in different ways, entwined with love and deceit.

 Lora Ley Book Two - Nibelung by Sylvia Rose, about the adventures of the German epic hero Siegfried, powerful Queens, the fate of dragon Fafnir, and Alberich of the mountain dwarfs.